The Bliss Method

 "My baby hates being swaddled."

 In my experience, this almost always means the swaddle is too loose.
 A snug swaddle feels secure and womb-like.
 A loose swaddle allows the arms to move, which triggers the Moro (startle) reflex and causes baby to fuss and resist, making it look like they hate it when really they hate the looseness.
 Do not be afraid to wrap firmly.
 Snug around the arms and torso, with hips free to move.
 If you're using a muslin blanket, switch to a velcro swaddle.
-Try a proper velcro swaddle with a genuinely snug wrap and see if your "swaddle hater" changes their tune.
+Try a proper velcro swaddle with a snug wrap and see if your "swaddle hater" changes their tune.

 Myth #3